ploomber/ploomber/doc/user-guide/scaffold.rst

 ------------------

 When working on larger projects, it's a good idea to configure them as a Python package.
-Packaged projects have more structure and require a bit more configuration, but they allow you to organize your work better.
+Packaged projects have more structure and require more configuration, but they allow you to organize your work better.

 For example, if you have Python functions that you re-use in several files,